nicklaw5/helix/README.md

 All documentation and usage examples for this package can be found [here](docs).
 If you are looking for the Twitch API docs, see the [Twitch Developer website](https://dev.twitch.tv/docs/api).

+## Contributions

+PRs are very much welcome.
+Where possible, please write tests for any code that is introduced by your PRs.

 ## License

 This package is distributed under the terms of the [MIT](License) License.